Occupation: Supplier Quality Engineer

 During 2008 TBD aplied for affiliation to the British Ju Jitsu Association Governing Body (B.J.J.A.G.B) and this was granted formerly in 2009.
 Being affiliated to the BJJAGB brings many benefits including insurance cover, legal cover, ratification of grades and friendships.

-It was with great pride that on Saturday 30th April 2016 I was awarded my 6th Dan by Martin Dixon and the rest of the governing body board at the annual British Ju Jitsu Governing Body Gala dinner and award ceremony, held at the Holiday Inn Hotel, Walsall.
+It was with great pride that on Saturday 30th April 2016 I was awarded my 6th Dan by Professor Martin Dixon and the rest of the governing body board at the annual British Ju Jitsu Governing Body Gala dinner and award ceremony, held at the Holiday Inn Hotel, Walsall.

 earlier in the day and it was great to see the diversity and skill of all the competitors.